bravetheskies/vscommerce-to-shopify/README.md

 # vsCommerce to Shopify

-Scripts for converting exports from vsCommerce to the Shopify/Excelify format.
+This is a collection of PHP scripts for converting exports from vsCommerce to the Excelify Shopify format.
 These are quick and baisc PHP scripts to be run in the command line.

 ## Orders